 The County's principal source of revenue is local taxes, which constituted 89.6% of total General Fund operating revenue for fiscal year 2021: 45.4% from real property taxes, 40.4% from local income taxes and 3.8% from other local taxes.
 See "GENERAL FUND REVENUES AND EXPENDITURES" for a further discussion of the County's revenues and revenue sources.
 Although the County does not currently anticipate that the levy and collection of property taxes in fiscal year 2022 will be materially affected, the potential impact of the COVID-19 pandemic on the current fiscal year's results cannot be fully determined at this time.
-The County has had significant increases in income tax collection in fiscal years 2021 and 2022.
-While the County does not expect a significant decline in income tax collection, there is no assurance, that the County will not experience a decline in income tax collected in the upcoming fiscal years, however, the extent cannot be fully determined at this time.
+The County has had significant increases in income tax collections in fiscal year 2021 and to date in fiscal year 2022 in comparison to prior fiscal years' collections.
+While the County does not expect a significant decline in income tax collection in future fiscal years, there is no assurance that the County will not experience a decline in income tax revenues collections in the upcoming fiscal years.
 In future fiscal years, the County may experience a decline in real estate tax revenues related mainly to commercial properties since their value is assessed using an income method by the State.
-In addition, structural changes of how businesses conduct their operations may shift from on premise commercial buildings to more of a remote style framework.
-The impact of this on the County revenues cannot be fully determined at this time.
+In addition, structural changes of how businesses conduct their operations may shift from on premises commercial buildings to more of a remote style framework.
+The impact of such a shift in working patterns on future County revenues cannot be fully determined at this time.

-The COVID-19 pandemic's long-term impact on the State and local economy and on County's financial performance cannot be currently determined.
+The COVID-19 pandemic's long-term impact on the State and local economy and on the County's financial performance cannot be currently determined.
 Further, the ongoing COVID-19 pandemic may cause additional economic and health challenges that cannot be anticipated or quantified at this time.
 The County has the ability to adjust spending on certain capital projects and operating costs, and it maintains a fund balance in its General Fund that the County may utilize to respond to such challenges.